11 Google Data Studio Alternatives For Reporting Dashboards

 Key features

-Grow is a full-stack reporting platform that provides 3 main solutions under one roof: data integration, data warehousing, and visualization.
-The tool allows marketers to build reports without developer support to navigate complicated data queries.
+Grow is an all-in-one reporting platform that offers three main solutions in one place: data integration, data warehousing, and visualization.
+It empowers marketers to create reports without relying on developers to handle complex data queries.

 Grow is so powerful in its ability to pull in data from many classic platforms such as HubSpot, Google Analytics, Mailchimp, and others.